osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <figure>
   <p style="text-align:center;">
     <img src="/images/workingmemory1.png">
-    <figcaption align = "center"><b><p style="font-size: 10;">Fig.1 - A basic schema of working memory as an array</p></b></figcaption>
+    <figcaption align = "center"><b><p style="font-size: 14px;">A basic schema imagining working memory as an array capable of storing seven items.
+The 'array' can then be used for storage and recall.</p></b></figcaption>
   </p>
 </figure>

-A basic schema imagining working memory as an array, storing seven items.
-The 'array' can then be used to store and recall. "sun", the eighth item, has no place, and thus is left out of the working memory, corresponding to a failure to remember.
+<"sun">, the eighth item, has no place, and thus is left out of the working memory, which corresponds to a failure to remember.

 But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).